sparolab/TRIDENT/README.md

     cd /root/workspace

     # start to test on Joint-ID Dataset
-    python run.py local_configs/arg_joint_test.txt
+    python run.py local_configs/arg_joint_test_trident.txt
     ```
-2. The test images and results are saved in the `result_joint.diml.joint_id` folder.
+2. The test images and results are saved in the `result_joint.TRIDENT_two_task` folder.

-3. If you want to change the default variable setting for testing, see [**Inference settings**](https://github.com/sparolab/Joint_ID?tab=readme-ov-file#%EF%B8%8F-inference-settings) below.
+3. If you want to change the default variable setting for testing, see [**Inference settings**](https://github.com/sparolab/TRIDENT?tab=readme-ov-file#%EF%B8%8F-inference-settings) below.

 <br/>
 <p align="right">(<a href="#readme-table">back to table</a>)</p>

 ### 🚀 Testing for TRIDENT on Standard or Custom Dataset
-1. Set the dataset related variables in the `local_configs/cfg/joint.diml.joint_id.py` file.
+1. Set the dataset related variables in the `local_configs/cfg/TRIDENT_two_task.py` file.
 Below, enter the input image path in the `sample_test_data_path` variable.
     ```python
     ...